eytans/CodeSearchNet/function_parser/README.md

 2. `script/setup` to download libraries.io data
 3. `script/console` to ssh into the container
 4. run `pip install tree-sitter` and make sure the version is 0.20 and above (worked on 0.20)
 5. Inside the container, run the main function of process_ours.py.
 NOTE: The output is very big and will probably crush the program.
-For the reason we split the data to smaller chunks, see file.
+For that reason, we split the data into smaller chunks, see file.